 A particularly popular region for this is Quebec and certain other regions of Canada.
 They have plenty of unused hydroelectric capacity just like China, so Bitcoin miners have grown in that region.

 “For example, British Columbia and Quebec, two of Canada’s largest economies, were built on resource extraction, mainly forestry and traditional mining.
 But many of the region’s lumber and pulp and paper mills powered by hydroelectric dams have moved on or closed, leaving power sources and infrastructure behind.

 Areas of Washington State and Upper New York State have similar advantages — lots of cheap stranded energy from a time when manufacturing dominated the region and factories needed to be near power sources to be economical.”

 For any industry of this size, there will naturally be anecdotal examples of environmental issues.
-That’s for the local jurisdiction to decide, whether it happens to be related to bitcoin, or aluminum refining, or anything else.
+That’s for the local jurisdiction to decide whether it happens to be related to Bitcoin, aluminum refining, or anything else.

 “Billions of people in developing nations face the stranded power problem.
 In order for their economies to grow, they have to expand their electrical infrastructure, a capital-intensive and complex undertaking.
 But when they, with the help of foreign aid or investment, build power plants to try and capture renewable energy in remote places, that power often has nowhere to go.